clowery52916/Project-3/README.md

 Goals:

-I would really like to get my full CRUD working as soon as possible, I am currently still debugging the POST call, which is the key for the UPDATE and DELETE.
+I would really like to get my full CRUD showing on the front end as soon as possible.
 I would also love to get in a 3rd party API to generate the movies for me(IMDB).
 I would also like to add my ratings and a like/dislike button.
 I really would love to get more comfortable with React overall.
 I would love to get more styling in on this app as well.